 Rocks are vital to the human race.
 They make up much of our planet and are used in thousands of different ways, and without it, there would be no blocks, coal, cement or glass.
-Most of today’s big industries, is based on the use of rock.
+Most of today’s big industries is based on the use of rock.
 All of the rock comes from the Earth’s crust, which is the Earth’s outermost layer, some of which lies under the worlds oceans.

-The raw ingredients are all taken from the crust, as we cannot drill any deeper.
+The raw ingredients are all taken from the crust as we cannot drill any deeper.
 All rocks comes in different sizes, shapes, colors, weights, textures and strengths.
 Rocks are classified by how they are formed, and there are three basic groups called, igneous, sedimentary and metamorphic.

-All rocks are made of minerals and are formed when two or more types of minerals combine together, although some rocks are made from just one mineral, an example would be marble, which is composed entirely of calcite.
+All rocks are made of minerals that are formed when two or more types of minerals combine together, although some rocks are made from just one mineral, an example would be marble, which is composed entirely of calcite.

 DIFFERENT TYPES OF ROCKS !!!

 When a Volcano erupts, red-hot lava explodes out and flows downhill like a boiling river of fire.
 As the lava cools down, a thick skin forms on top, then slowly all the lava turns into solid rock.
 This type of rock is called igneous, which in Latin translates to “made from fire”.

 Igneous rocks form the greatest part of the Earth’s crust.
 There are over 700 different types of igneous rocks, and the most common one is granite.
 This is a very strong rock, and has been used on buildings for thousands of years.

 There are three different types of sedimentary rocks, which are made up of minerals, sand, mud, and even the remains of dead sea creatures.

 Firstly, you have limestone, which consists of small particles of rock and stone and sometimes the skeletons of millions of tiny sea creatures, that have all been compacted together by pressure over time.